 As well as understanding what questions this research is able to answer, it is important to be clear what it cannot answer.
 When the results of this trial are known, it should not be used, by itself, to decide whether a family group conference is appropriate for a service to offer, nor for whether it is the best choice for a particular family.
 This research, as well as the body of other research that has been conducted in the past and continues, the expert judgement of professionals, and the lived experience of children and their families should be taken together to make this decision.

-Local authorities will begin referrals for FGCs for the treatment group families from April 2020 until September 2021.
-Final outcome data collection will be collected in early 2022, with publication of results expected in April 2022, contingent on data availability.
+Local authorities will begin referrals for FGCs for the treatment group families from September 2020.
+Final outcome data collection will be collected in 2022, with publication of results expected in August 2022, contingent on data availability.

 read more about Evaluation of the Mockingbird programme